 - Dollar Index – The USD is just tracing out on a 4th wave correction on the hourly chart and looks weak - the market does not believe in the possibility of a Fed rate before December - this is bullish for commodities.

 The turn window on 8/22-8/23 will be key for several markets this week.

 Depression Beater Portfolio: (This portfolio this week is just a sample of my own portfolio - no recommendation to others is implied or intended)

-- NEW PICK – Aroway Energy (ARW.V, C$0.180 -.01) – This western Canadian junior is part of a very sweet JV deal with a private partner in the Peace River basin – it's production share should climb from 669 BOE/day (75% black oil) to over 1200 BOE/day later in 2012 – management has selected a good slate of properties for drilling and it is bearing fruit.
+- Aroway Energy (ARW.V, C$0.010 +0.000) – This western Canadian junior is part of a very sweet JV deal with a private partner in the Peace River basin – it's production share should climb from 669 BOE/day (75% black oil) to over 1200 BOE/day later in 2012 – management has selected a good slate of properties for drilling and it is bearing fruit.
 Buy on dips.
 Use a 20% stop from purchase price.

-- Uranium Energy (UEC, $1.80 +.02) - The uranium supply/demand story still has legs despite the Japanese disaster.
+- Uranium Energy (UEC, $0.9872 -0.0053) - UPDATE: Uranium prices are recovering and the fundamentals are getting a perfect storm.
 Favoring the near-term producers here like UEC - the fundamentals are much more dramatic that the typical emerging gold producer.
-Adding on weakness.

-- Energy Fuels (EFR.TO, C$5.87 -.28) – Finished acquisition of STM.TO in early September - building up a position as a strong US producer of uranium in a tight market.
+- Energy Fuels (EFR.TO, C$2.92 +0.08) – Finished acquisition of STM.TO in early September - building up a position as a strong US producer of uranium in a tight market.

 - Prophecy Coal (PRPCF, $3.0328 -0.2172) – UPDATE: This stock needs to get its Mongolian coal mine into a positive cash-flow situation to support its power plant project and other endeavors without diluting the common shareholder to zero.